imikhtyuk/imsvc/README.md

 Service is using Sydney Olympic Park weather station: http://www.bom.gov.au/fwo/IDN60801/IDN60801.95765.json

-If there is any error with BoM, service returns a JSON response with HTTP status 503 service unavailable, and with a `error` key containing the string error from BoM.
+If there is any error with getting data from BoM, service returns a JSON response with HTTP status 503 service unavailable:
-For example:
 ```
 {
   'error': 'Error Connecting to BOM.'